milescjohnson/milescjohnson.github.io/portfolio/blog-post.md

 | H | 0 | 1 | 0% |
 | I | 0 | 1 | 0% |
 | J | 17 | 24 | 71% |

+---

+## Conclusion

+By leveraging user timezones, we can begin a batch-delivery process every morning starting with smaller cohorts on the East Coast, and use Thompson Sampling to iterate on open rate data from early readers to converge on optimal subject lines throughout the day.
+This ensures that all readers receive their newsletter in a timely manner in the morning, while also maximizing the performance of our emails.